milesbarr/enhancejs/README.md

 </label>
 ```

-### AJAX
+### AJAX Support

-Allow for form submissions and link navigation with AJAX using the
+Use AJAX for form submissions and link navigation:
-`data-ajax-replace` attribute.

 ```html
 <div id="page">